MicrosoftDocs/microsoft-365-docs/microsoft-365/contentunderstanding/document-understanding-overview.md

 </br>

-Document understanding uses artificial intelligence (AI) models to automate classification of files and extraction of information.
+The **Classify and extract by text pattern** model uses artificial intelligence (AI) to automate classification of files and extraction of information.
 It works best with unstructured documents, such as letters or contracts.
 These documents must have text that can be identified based on phrases or patterns.
 The identified text designates both the type of file it is (its classification) and what you'd like to extract (its extractors).

 > [!NOTE]
-> See the [SharePoint Syntex adoption: Get started guide](./adoption-getstarted.md) for more information about document understanding scenario examples.
+> See [Get started driving adoption of SharePoint Syntex](./adoption-getstarted.md) and [Scenarios and use cases for SharePoint Syntex](./adoption-scenarios.md) for more information about how to you SharePoint Syntex and scenario examples.

-Document understanding models are created and managed in a type of SharePoint site called a *content center*.
+**Classify and extract by text pattern** models are created and managed in a type of SharePoint site called a [content center](create-a-content-center.md).
 When applied to a SharePoint document library, the model is associated with a content type has columns to store the information being extracted.
 The content type you create is stored in the SharePoint content type gallery.
 You can also choose to use existing content types to use their schema.

 > [!NOTE]
-> Read-only or sealed content types cannot be updated, so they can't be used in a model.
+> Read-only or sealed content types can't be updated, so they can't be used in a model.

-Add *classifiers* and *extractors* to your document understanding models to do the following actions:
+Add [classifiers](create-a-classifier.md) and [extractors](create-an-extractor.md) to your **Classify and extract by text pattern** models to do the following actions:

 - Classifiers are used to identify and classify documents that are uploaded to the document library.
 For example, a classifier can be "trained" to identify all *contract renewal* documents that are uploaded to the library.
 The contract renewal content type is defined by you when you create your classifier.